Who we are

 Riffraff was the brainchild of Rawiri Mckinney who has since pulled an awesome team together which is getting bigger and bigger as word gets out.
 If you want to be involved get in touch.

 The Smokefree Rock Quest and Battle of the Bands are two iconic platforms that have mentored artists from Zed to Bic Runga from Julia Deans to Alien Weaponry from Che Fu to Opshop.
-Not many successful kiwi artists come out of the Idol and X factor shows as most of our musicians morphed out of school music rooms and garages.
+Not many successful kiwi artists come out of the Idol and X factor shows as most of our musicians morphed out of school music rooms bars and garages.

 Ra was in a number of school and youth bands playing in school halls mates places and later even at the iconic Mainstreet and Gluepot.
 He does admit to being very disappointed to have missed the punk scene in Auckland by being several years too young.